zonArt/openlp/documentation/manual/source/troubleshooting.rst

 I have PowerPoint installed but it does not show as a presentation option
 =========================================================================

-Try installing the Visual C++ Runtime Redistrutable you can find it here:
+Try installing the Visual C++ Runtime Redistributable you can find it here:
 `<http://www.microsoft.com/downloads/en/details.aspx?FamilyID=9b2da534-3e03-4391-8a4d-074b9f2bc1bf&displaylang=en>`_

 I have JPG images and they will not work on my system